-Excellence’s Hearing Voices Fund supports the development of a network of hearing voices peer-support groups across the United States.
+Open Excellence has supported the development of a network of hearing voices peer-support groups across the United States and most recently in Israel.
 These groups offer a safe place for people to share their experiences of voices, visions, tactile sensations, unshared beliefs, and other distressing experiences.
 By meeting together to help and support one another, to exchange information, and most importantly to learn from each other’s coping strategies, these groups can transform the lives even of people who have suffered for many years.
 As a consequence, some people stop hearing voices entirely, once they understand the symbolic significance they have been serving (e.g., to preserve a memory of trauma that has yet to be worked through).
 Others learn to accept and “live with voices” in ways that enable them to regain more control over their lives.

 The current situation in the U.S. stands in striking contrast to that of other countries.
 England, for example, with a population of 54 million, has 180 hearing voices groups, whereas the U.S., with a population of 315 million, currently has only a few dozen groups.
 Even Australia, whose population is separated by great distances in a challenging landscape, has large and effective regional hearing voices networks.
 The Hearing Voices Fund is supporting a systematic program of training intended to create a network of hearing voices peer-support groups in five key regions of the U.S. Participants are being selected using a rigorous model in which mental health professionals and voice hearers collaborate in an intensive shared learning experience that equips them to apply HVN’s concepts and methods to the creation of positive alternatives for people diagnosed with psychosis.

-An equally important part of the Hearing Voices Fund’s mission is to conduct research that can systematically analyze the mechanisms by which these peer-support groups work.
+An equally important part of the work is to conduct research that can systematically analyze the mechanisms by which these peer-support groups work.
 Personal testimonies and some initial phenomenological studies of people’s experiences in groups suggest promising avenues for more intensive analysis, and the Fund’s research arm seeks to advance this work across the U.S.